Walkthrough

 plot(dp, rp, layout = grid(2, 1, heights = [0.7, 0.3]), link = :x, xscale = :linear)

-We can do all that plotting work in one go with the plotresult recipe:
+We can do all that plotting work with some of the builtin recipes:

 ylims = (0.001, 2.0),